Mike Mansfield

-Michael Joseph Mansfield (March 16, 1903 – October 5, 2001) was an American politician and diplomat.
-A Democrat, he served as a U.S. representative (1943–1953) and a U.S. senator (1953–1977) from Montana.
-He was the longest-serving Senate Majority Leader and served from 1961 to 1977.
-During his tenure, he shepherded Great Society programs through the Senate.
+Michael Joseph Mansfield (March 16, 1903 – October 5, 2001) was an American Democratic Party politician and diplomat who represented Montana in the United States House of Representatives from 1943 to 1953 and United States Senate from 1953 to 1977.
+As the leader of the Senate Democratic Caucus from 1961 to 1977, Mansfield shepherded Great Society programs through the Senate; his tenure of exactly sixteen years was the longest of any party leader in Senate history, until the record was broken by Mitch McConnell in 2023.

-Born in Brooklyn, Mansfield grew up in Great Falls, Montana.
+Born in Brooklyn, New York, Mansfield grew up in Great Falls, Montana.
 He lied about his age to serve in the United States Navy during World War I. After the war, he became a professor of history and political science at the University of Montana.
 He won election to the House of Representatives and served on the House Committee on Foreign Affairs during World War II.

 In 1952, he defeated incumbent Republican Senator Zales Ecton to take a seat in the Senate.
 Mansfield served as Senate Majority Whip from 1957 to 1961.
 Mansfield ascended to Senate Majority Leader after Lyndon B. Johnson resigned from the Senate to become vice president.
-In the later years of the campaign, he eventually opposed escalation of the Vietnam War and supported President Richard Nixon's plans to replace US soldiers from Southeast Asia with Vietnamese belligerents.
+In the later years of the Vietnam War, he opposed escalation of American involvement and supported President Richard Nixon's plans for Vietnamization.

-After retiring from the Senate, Mansfield served as US Ambassador to Japan from 1977 to 1988.
-Upon retiring as ambassador, he was awarded the nation's highest civilian honor, the Presidential Medal of Freedom.
+After retiring from the Senate, Mansfield served as United States Ambassador to Japan from 1977 to 1988.
 Mansfield is the longest-serving American ambassador to Japan in history.
-After his ambassadorship, Mansfield served for a time as a senior adviser on East Asian affairs to Goldman Sachs, the Wall Street investment banking firm.
+Upon his retirement, he was awarded the nation's highest civilian honor, the Presidential Medal of Freedom.
+Mansfield also worked as a senior adviser on East Asian affairs to Goldman Sachs.

 Early childhood

-Mansfield was born on March 1, 1903, in the Brooklyn borough of New York City.
-He was the son of Irish immigrants Patrick J. Mansfield and Josephine (née O'Brien) Mansfield.
-His father struggled to support the family, having to work several different jobs, ranging from a construction worker, hotel porter, and maintenance man.
-After Mansfield's mother died of pneumonia in 1906, his father sent Mansfield and his two sisters to live with his great-aunt and uncle in Great Falls, Montana.

-He attended local public schools, and worked in his relatives' grocery store.
+Michael Joseph (Mike) Mansfield was born on March 16, 1903, in Brooklyn, New York, to Irish immigrant parents, Patrick J. Mansfield and Josephine (née O'Brien) Mansfield.
+His father worked various jobs, including as a construction worker, hotel porter, and maintenance man, to support the family.
+In 1910, Josephine died from nephritis.
+Shortly before her death, Patrick had been injured in a construction accident, which left him unable to care for his three children.
+As a result, Patrick sent Mike and his two sisters to live with his great-aunt and uncle, Richard and Margaret, in Great Falls, Montana.
+In Montana, he attended local public schools, and worked in his relatives' grocery store.
 He turned into a habitual runaway, even living at a state orphanage in Twin Bridges for half a year.

+In 1917, at age 14, Mansfield dropped out of school, left home and made his way to a logging camp in Leavenworth, Washington.
+There, he met members of the Oregon National Guard, who were stationed nearby.
+They helped him board their troop train as it traveled east to New York, en route to their eventual deployment in Europe.
+He made it to New York City, where he reunited with his father.